-To adjust the sourness, you can as well add more cashew or poppy seeds paste.
+- To adjust the sourness, you can as well add more cashew or poppy seeds paste.

 1. Dry roast or sundry poppy seeds until crunchy.

 2. Make a fine powder of the poppy seeds first.
 Add very little water and grind to smooth.
 Very smooth else you will get the seeds in your mouth while you eat the curry.

 4. Pluck the leaves (discard even tender stems), wash thoroughly.

-5. Heat a pan with 1 tsp oil, add these leaves along with slit green chilies and fry till they wilt off, add sugar as soon as you add leaves if you desire to retain the green color, but it has never helped me.
+5. Heat a pan with 1 tsp oil, add these leaves along with slit green chilies and fry till they wilt off.
+Add little sugar as soon as you add leaves if you desire to retain the green color, but it has never helped me.